patternfly/patternfly-react/packages/react-core/src/components/DescriptionList/examples/DescriptionList.md

 ```ts file='./DescriptionListDefaultInlineGrid.tsx'
 ```

+## Display variants

-### Display variant
+### Display lg variant

 ```ts file='./DescriptionListDisplay.tsx'
 ```

 ## Card variants

-Cards can be used as description list group wrappers.
-Using cards in this way applies the card body padding directly to the card and enables the use of card modifiers within description list groups.
+A [card component](/components/card) can be used as description list group wrapper.
+Using a card in this way applies the card body padding directly to the card and enables the use of card modifiers within a description list group.

 ### Description list group wrapper as card